Buying A House On A Solo Income

 Yup, you read it right.
 If you don’t have a life insurance yet, financing institutions will require you to get one (Or sell you one lol).
 No, this is not the insurance for your house, this an insurance coverage for you, the borrower.
 The group life insurance issued by your company is also too small (in PH setting) to take care of you should there be accidents or illness that may lead you to inability to work or worst death.
 We highly recommend that you get a life insurance with accident/ disability/ critical illness coverage.
 That way you’ll get help pay your bills should you experience an illness or accident.

 A specialized product known as mortgage protection life insurance can also help take care of your mortgage payments if you become unable to work.
 It’s only intended to help with home loan payments (some policies are a big more flexible), so it’s not a comprehensive financial solution.
 Still, because it typically has a looser underwriting process, it’s an option for those with riskier jobs or poor health, who consequently have trouble finding affordable disability coverage.
 [Source]

-Financial status and financial background is a big deal.
-How well you played and planned for your finances while you are young and single matters big time.
-Most especially if you are planning to take up a loan to buy a house.
+Financial status and financial background are a big deal.
+How well you played and planned for your finances while you are young and single matters big time, most especially if you are planning to take up a loan to buy a house.